bigcommerce/dev-docs/docs/api-docs/headless/customers.md

 ## Customer login using GraphQL

-You create a customer login client-side or server-side.
+You can login a customer account using client-side or server-side code.

 ### Client-side GraphQL customer login

-To log in a customer account with an email address and a password in client-side code, you can use the following [GraphQL Storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview) customer login mutation.
+To login a customer account with an email address and a password in client-side code, use the following [GraphQL Storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview) customer login mutation.

 **Customer login mutation**